albacoretuna/apibag/README.md

 ## Why?
 I love postman, but clicking around is not my favorite part of the day.
 However its persistent history and collections are cool features.
 And those are something to miss when using cli tools, like httpie or curl.

-Let's  see if the same experience can be built in command line.
+Let's  see if the same experience can be recreated in command line.

 ## Work in progress